 “I can’t believe this…” she said.
 “How many of you are there?”

 “Thirteen,” Kaelan said.
 “That includes Juni and me.
-When we heard something happened to Grandfather, we didn’t know what to do at first.
+When we heard something happened to Grandfather, we didn’t know what to do.
 Everyone’s scared, especially the little girls.
 Lillie and I decided we were going to come talk to you in the morning, but…”

 He paused with a sigh.

-“…my blockheaded brother didn’t believe me when I told him what happened.”
+“…my blockhead brother didn’t believe me when I told him what happened.”

 Adi looked down at the poor broken boy sitting upon the countertop, still grieving and clutching his rucksack.
 Juni no longer looked up at Adi in fear or anger.
 He simply squeezed his eyes shut and bowed his head downwards, concealing his face behind his hair.
 Adi’s countenance fell.
 She’d never seen anyone shaking from grief and fear, much less a child.

-She bent down as low as she could, her face level with the boy’s.
+She bent down as low as she could, her face level with the surface of the table.

 “I’m sorry,” Adi said, resting herself against her knees.
-“It may not look it, but I’ve been crying all day.
+“It may not look it, but… I’ve been crying all day too.
 I miss my Papa and Mama.”

-“You’re not like Grandfather,” Juni said bitterly.
-“You’re gonna kick us out and take everything away from us, and then we’ll all get sick and die, aren’t you?”
+“You’re not like Grandfather,” Juni said bitterly, without looking at her.
+“You’re gonna kick us out and take everything away from us, and then we’ll all get sick and die.”